AdamsGeeky/Alx_journey/C_language/note.md

 # What is C?
     C is a programming language used to write a program.
 Programs are the set of instructions given by a programmer to the computer in high level language.
 C uses a compiler to translate the high level program into machine code before executing any instructions.
+  ## middle level language
+    becouse of it ability to:
+  1. Direct Memory Access through Pointers
+  2. Bit Manipulation Using Bitwise Operator
+  3. Writing Assembly Code within C code
+# language Translator in c
+  the translation in c follows a four step before it is execute by machine
+1. preprocessor
+2. compiler
+3. Assembler
+4. linker/loader

-1. Compiler is itself a computer program.
+5. Compiler is itself a computer program.
    - compilation with gcc
       *gcc sourcefileName  -o ../compiler_output/outputFileName*
-2. Interpreter
+6. Interpreter
-3. Assembler.
+7. Assembler.

 ***